 Peace Negotiations and Mediation

 Refugees, Migration, IDPs

-Jomana Qaddour is a Policy Advisor to Insight Advisory Group, providing analysis on U.S. foreign and domestic policy.
-She is a member of the Syrian Women’s Political Movement and the co-founder of Syria Relief & Development, a humanitarian organization that has provided over $75 million worth of aid in Syria and the region.
+Jomana Qaddour (@jomanaqaddour) is a Nonresident Senior Fellow at the Rafik Hariri Center and Middle East Program where she leads the Atlantic Council’s Syria portfolio.
+She is a member of the Syrian Women’s Political Movement and the co-founder of Syria Relief & Development, a humanitarian organization that has provided over $92 million worth of aid in Syria and the region.
 She is also on the Executive Committee of the American Relief Coalition for Syria, an umbrella organization of 10 Syrian American humanitarian organizations.

 Until July 2018, she was a Senior Policy Analyst at the US Commission on International Religious Freedom where she covered Syria, Iraq, Egypt, and Turkey.
 Prior to that, she was a Senior Analyst at Caerus Associates, where she managed the Syria atmospherics project for USAID’s Office of Transition Initiatives.
 Jomana also served as a Senior Research Assistant for the Project on U.S. Relations with the Islamic World in the Center for Middle East Policy at the Brookings Institution, where she focused on Syria, Egypt, Palestinian politics, and Islamist movements.